Krakean/Pfim/index.md

 Pfim is a .NET Standard 1.0 compatible Targa (tga) and Direct Draw Surface (dds) decoding library with an emphasis on speed and ease of use.
-Pfim can be used on your linux server, Windows Form, or WPF app!
+Pfim can be used on .NET core, .NET 4.6, or Mono, so there is almost no place Pfim can't be deployed.

 ## Motivation

 I needed a C# [Targa](https://en.wikipedia.org/wiki/Truevision_TGA) and [Direct Draw Surface (DDS)](https://en.wikipedia.org/wiki/DirectDraw_Surface) decoder and the ones out there didn't satisfy my performance and portability needs, so I wrote my own.
-As consequence, Pfim does may not parse every Targa and DDS image.
+As consequence, Pfim may not parse every Targa and DDS image.
 If your image is not supported, please create an [issue](https://github.com/nickbabcock/Pfim/issues) with the image attached.

 ## Installation